pschatzmann/codec-alac/README.md

 - Decode ALAC audio to PCM
 - Encode PCM audio to ALAC format
-- Support for 16-bit and 24-bit audio
+- Support for 16-bit, 24-bit and 32-bit audio
-- Support for mono and stereo audio
+- Support for mono, stereo audio and even more channels
 - Compatible with standard ALAC files

 ## Installation